langroid/langroid/README.md

 </h3>

-`Langroid` is an intuitive, lightweight, extensible and principled Python framework to easily build LLM-powered applications.
+`Langroid` is an intuitive, lightweight, extensible and principled Python framework to easily build LLM-powered applications, from ex-CMU and UW-Madison researchers.
 You set up Agents, equip them with optional components (LLM, vector-store and tools/functions), assign them tasks, and have them collaboratively solve a problem by exchanging messages.